-Unlike most cats, tigers LOVE the water and are superb swimmers.
-The UNESCO World Heritage Site of the Sundarbans in Bangladesh is home to over 300 Bengal tigers that can often be seen swimming across gaping tree-covered rivers.
-This is because tigers are one of the most adaptable species on earth, having migrated across Asia and Africa, from tundra to jungle.
-The tigers share this mangrove forest ecosystem at the mouth of the Ganges River with crocodiles, various dolphin species and fishing cats.
+Cats usually hate the water, but oddly enough tigers don’t.
+These cats are amazing swimmers.
+The UNESCO World Heritage Site of the Sundarbans in Bangladesh is home to over 3000 Bengal tigers that are usually found swimming across tree-lined rivers.
+Tigers are sometimes called the most adaptive species on Earth, having migrated across Asia and Africa, from tundra to jungle.
+Tigers share the mangrove forest ecosystem at the mouth of the Ganges River with crocodiles, different species of dolphins and fishing cats.

 Humans aren’t the only ones annoyed by humidity and pesky bugs.
-Swimming is actually an integral part of a moose’s day.
-Whether it’s to eat aquatic plants such as bladderwort and yellow water lilies, but also to escape danger.
-In fact, moose mother’s will swim to islands to give birth to avoid predators.
+Swimming is an important part of a moose’s day.
+Eating aquatic plants such as bladderwort and yellow water lilies and escaping danger is part of the motivation.
+Moose mothers swim to islands to give birth to avoid predators.

-Pigs may not be able to fly, but sure can swim!
-The pigs on the island of Big Major Cay in the Bahamas are a favorite excursion for tourists who like to watch the pigs swim out to greet the incoming boats.
-This is because they have come to associate the boats with snack time.
-It is unknown how these dozens of pigs became stranded on the island, but many Bahamians believe their ancestors were meant for a crew of sailors’ dinner!
+Pigs may not be able to fly, but they sure can swim!
+The pigs on the island of Big Major Cay in the Bahamas are a tourist favourite.
+People of all ages like to watch pigs swim out to greet the incoming boats.
+This is likely because they associate boats with snack time.
+How these pigs got to this island, no one knows.
+However, many Bhamains believe their ancestors were meant to be dinner for a crew of sailors!

 When it comes to swimming, most pigs do not go too far.
 It’s an instinctual action that they do to escape predators and if they fall in the water by accident.
 Additionally, pigs use water to retain their body temperature.
 After bathing in mud, pigs get wet to ensure the mud absorbs and evaporates.